Seamless robe of Jesus: Argenteuil tradition

-According to the Argenteuil tradition, the Empress Irene made a gift of the seamless robe to Charlemagne in about the year 800.
-Charlemagne gave it to his daughter Theocrate, abbess of Argenteuil, where it was preserved in the church of the Benedictines.
+According to the Argenteuil tradition, the Empress Irene made a gift of the seamless robe to Charlemagne in about 800.
+Charlemagne gave it to his daughter Theodrada, abbess of Argenteuil, where it was preserved in the church of the Benedictines.
 In 1793, the parish priest, fearing that the robe would be desecrated in the French Revolution, cut the robe into pieces and hid them in separate places.
 Only four of the pieces remain.
 They were moved to the present church of Argenteuil in 1895.

 The earliest document referring to the robe at Argenteuil dates from 1156, written by Archbishop Hugh of Rouen.
-He described it, however, as the garment of the child Jesus.
-A long-running dispute claims that the Argenteuil cloth is actually not the seamless robe worn by Jesus during the crucifixion, but the garments woven for him by the Virgin Mary and worn his entire life.
-Advocates of the theory that the Argenteuil cloth is the seamless robe claim that the Trier robe is actually Jesus's mantle.
+He described it as the garment of the child Jesus.
+A long-running dispute claims that the Argenteuil cloth is not the seamless robe worn by Jesus during the crucifixion, but the garments woven for him by the Virgin Mary and worn his entire life.
+Advocates of the theory that the Argenteuil cloth is the seamless robe claim that the Trier robe is Jesus's mantle.